Hiring a CRO agency: 12 *Key* Considerations (and Expert Advice)

 Considering a host of agencies (including SEO, media and digital) are trying to offer conversion rate optimization services, as an eComm business, you’ll have to be all the more sure about the agency you’re picking.

-Put simply, choose an agency that has documented proof of working with a bunch of different industries.
+Put simply, choose an agency that has documented proof of working with varied industries.

 The more a CRO agency has experience working with brands across industries, the more they’ll have an intuitive understanding of how customers behave, what they want from their shopping journeys and why they’d prefer this over that to checkout faster.